darkdrgn2k/ToMeshStuff/babeldMap/README.md

 If paramter is passed via command like vis will instead download `/cgi-bin/vis` from specified ip address

+vis will augment information by  resolving local mac address information and peered mac address information.
+It will also attempte to  prefore a `station dump` and mary TX strength data to links.
 # map.html

 AJAX pulls /cgi-bin/vis xml file